Table Of Contents

 Less Time Required for Testing

-In traditional systems, testers must wait until developers have completed establishing software features before testing.
-By shifting left, testing is prioritized earlier in the development process as well as more frequently.
+In traditional systems, testers must wait until developers have established software features before testing.
+By shifting left, testing is prioritized earlier in the development process and more frequently.
 As a result, there will be less time spent waiting for testers.

 -